edieblu/mdfile-generator/README.md

 Essentially, you will run a script which will generate a skeleton for the notes, including:

-- a directory for the course (so you can move it to the Egghead Notes repo easily)
-- a README.md with
+* a README.md with
+  * course info
+  * author info
-  - a table of contents linking back to each of these files
+  * table of contents linking to each lesson
+  * contribution info (for all your hard work! ✨)
-- a file for each course video with
+* a markdown file for each lesson with
-  - the title of the lesson
+  * the title of the lesson
-  - a current video link
+  * a current video link
-  - a previous video link
+  * a previous video link (if exists)
-  - a next video link
+  * a next video link (if exists)

 ## Inspiration 💡